-FZSoNick also advised that the battery should undertake a weekly cycle with prolonged charge periods and discharge down to 0% SOC, in order to preserve battery capacity and keep the BMS SOC calculator accurate.
+The FZSoNick is connected to a Victron inverter.
+The battery operates on a slightly different cycling regime to other batteries in the trial.
+Due to battery charge rate limits, it only completes two full cycles per day (instead of three) FZSoNick also advised that the battery should undertake a weekly cycle with prolonged charge periods and discharge down to 0% SOC, in order to preserve battery capacity and keep the BMS SOC calculator accurate.
 These operational differences mean that the FZSoNick battery accumulates cycles at a slower rate than other batteries in the trial.

-Other than these requirements, ITP has not experienced any operational issues with the FZSoNick battery.
+ITP has not experienced any operational issues with the FZSoNick battery.

-Minimal capacity fade is apparent after ~440 cycles.
+Performance analysis will be included in the next Public Report, but no capacity fade is apparent after ~225 cycles.